Multi-layer Perceptron Trainability Explained via Variability: Collapse to Constant and its characterization

 where the probability for the first case (ratio equal to 1) is $p^2$.
 For absolute value $\phi(t)=|t|$,

 where the probability for the first case (ratio equal to 1) is $p^2+(1-p)^2$.

-Since all the components are i.i.d., by raising the above probabilities to their $d$-th power, we obtain the corresponding probabilities for the vector case for $d>1$. \end{proof}
+Since all the components are i.i.d., by raising the above probabilities to their $d$-th power, we obtain the corresponding probabilities for the vector case $d>1$. \end{proof}

 The proposition indicates that the probability for ReLU to preserve distances in $\R^d$ is much smaller than that for absolute-value.
-For instance, \begin{itemize} \item when $p=1/2$ the above two probabilities in \eqref{prob:preserve} become $1/4^d$ and $1/2^d$, respectively; this is, the latter is $2^d$ times larger than the former; \item when $p=1/4$ the above two probabilities in \eqref{prob:preserve} become $(1/16)^d$ and $(10/16)^d$, respectively; this is, the latter is $10^d$ times larger than the former. \end{itemize} \begin{remark} When $d$ is large, the probability is small for either function to maintain diagonals $|[D_\phi(u,v)]_{ii}|=1$ for all indices $i$.
-That is, probabilistically speaking, the two functions are contractive, i.e., with a high probability they shrink the distance between points after each application, while ReLU is a more forceful contraction than absolute-value is, especially when the positive probability $p$ of input is small. \end{remark}
+In particular, for $p=1/2$ the above two probabilities in \eqref{prob:preserve} become $1/4^d$ and $1/2^d$, respectively; this is, the latter is $2^d$ times larger than the former.
+Nevertheless, for either function the probability is large that the diagonal elements $|[\hat{D}_\phi(u,v)]_{ii}|<1$ for at least some indices $i$.